Top

 Warrant needed for GPS tracking - SCOTUS rules in United States v.
 Jones

 Updating an earlier blog entry, the United States Supreme Court (SCOTUS) has unanimously ruled that law enforcement officers MUST obtain a search warrant to track criminal suspects with GPS tracking devices.
-Justice Antonin Scalia said that the installation of a GPS device by the governement was a search and did require a warrant.
+Justice Antonin Scalia said that the installation of a GPS device by the government was a search and did require a warrant.

-Justice Scalia further noted that "[b]y attaching the device to the Jeep . . . officers encroached on aprotected area."
-He concluded that the installation of the GPS device on the vehicle was a trespass and that without a warrant, amounted to an illegal search.
+Justice Scalia further noted that "[b]y attaching the device to the Jeep . . . officers encroached on a protected area."
+He concluded that the installation of the GPS device on the vehicle was a trespass and that, without a warrant, amounted to an illegal search.

 If you have questions regarding warrants, searches or drug cases, contact Gregory A. Miller, a Fort Wayne Criminal Defense Lawyer at (260) 833-7249.